madrilene/lenesaile.com/src/content/pages/en/about.md

     - summary: "Why do you write in American English?"
       contents: "I've lived in Spain for a long time, and there are many words in Spanish that are spelled similarly to American English: ‘color’ / ‘color’, ‘organize’ / ‘organizar’.
 Spanish has become like a native language for me, and the American spelling just feels more natural.
 That said, I'm certainly not consistent with it, and British spelling likely appears somewhere."
     - summary: "How did you learn web development and design? "
       contents: "I'm still learning, certainly for a lifetime.
 It's the eternal repetition of learning and applying: building something.
 I always read some book about bash scripts, typography, grid layouts, JavaScript, web components.
 I read articles that people from the community so lovingly provide.
-When I build a new project, I always try to use any new thing I can learn in the process without getting held up in the flow of work.
+When I build a new project, I always try to learn something new in the process.
 And so everything becomes more and more natural, logical, easy, and better, over time."
 cta:
   title: "Let's talk!"
   desktop: 'A project becomes successful on the Internet when it looks good, feels good and works with clean, secure technology.
 Since 2008 I create compelling web experiences with attention to detail.'